dvehof/springbootalexaskill/readme.md

 Port can be changed via **application.properties**

-Just put it behind a https configured nginx or apache with letesencrypt certificate (trusted by Amazon)
+Just put it behind a https configured nginx or apache with letsencrypt certificate (trusted by Amazon)

 ### Skill Configuration
 Sample intents and utterances can be found in directory **skillconfig**